This article gives details of how to file attachments in incoming emails when the configuration is not the default setting. This is where:

 - You can also set your own preferences.
 Refer to Setting Defaults and AutoFile Defaults for your own Login - My Settings.

-There are the following options in the Settings and that affect how you file attachments in incoming emails.
+The following options in the Settings affect how you file attachments in incoming emails.

 - Save Attachments Separately